ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Experimental Setup

 \subsection{Datasets}

-The OA-Mine~\cite{zhang_oa-mine_2022} and the AE-110K~\cite{xu_scaling_2019} dataset are two benchmark datasets for product attribute value extraction which have been used by related work.
-Both datasets contain English product offers and annotated attribute/value pairs.
+We use the benchmark datasets OA-Mine~\cite{zhang_oa-mine_2022} and AE-110K~\cite{xu_scaling_2019}, which have been used by related work~\cite{wang_learning_2020,yang_mixpave_2023,yang_mave_2022}.
+Both datasets consist of English product offers with annotated attribute-value pairs.
+The MAVE~\cite{yang_mave_2022} dataset is not considered, because its attribute-value pairs are annotated using an ensemble of fine-tuned AVEQA models~\cite{wang_learning_2020} and are not manually verified, hence during human-inspection we found numerous annotation errors~\cite{zou_implicitave_2024}.
+Other datasets used in the related work are not publicly available~\cite{yan_adatag_2021,zheng_opentag_2018}.

-\textbf{OA-Mine.} We use the human-annotated product offers of the OA-Mine dataset\footnote{https://github.com/xinyangz/OAMine/tree/main/data}.
-The subset contains 10 product categories and up to 200 product offers per product category.
-For each category, 8 to 15 attributes are known~\cite{zhang_oa-mine_2022}.
-No further pre-processing is applied to the subset of OA-Mine.
+\textbf{OA-Mine.} We use the human-annotated product offers of the OA-Mine dataset\footnote{https://github.com/xinyangz/OAMine/tree/main/data}~\cite{zhang_oa-mine_2022}.
+The subset includes 10 product categories, with up to 200 product offers per category.
+Each category has between 8 and 15 attributes, resulting in a total of 115 unique attributes.
+Attributes with the same name but different product categories are treated as distinct attributes.
+We do not apply any further pre-processing to the subset of OA-Mine.

-\textbf{AE-110K.} The AE-110K dataset\footnote{https://raw.githubusercontent.com/lanmanok/ACL19\_Scaling\_Up\_Open\_Tagging/ master/publish\_data.txt} contains triples of product titles, attributes and attribute values from the AliExpress Sports \& Entertainment category~\cite{xu_scaling_2019}.
-We derive product offers by grouping the triples by product title.
-After preprocessing, the subset contains 10 product categories and up to 400 product offers per category.
-For each category, 6 to 17 attributes are known.
+\textbf{AE-110K.} The AE-110K dataset\footnote{https://raw.githubusercontent.com/lanmanok/ACL19\_Scaling\_Up\_Open\_Tagging/ master/publish\_data.txt} comprises triples of product titles, attributes and attribute values from the AliExpress Sports \& Entertainment category~\cite{xu_scaling_2019}.
+Product offers are derived by grouping the triples by title.
+The subset contains 10 categories, with up to 400 offers per category.
+For each category, 6 to 17 attributes are known, resulting in a total of 101 unique attributes.

-\textbf{Training/Test Split.} The OA-Mine and AE-110K subsets are split 75:25 into training and test sets.
-The splits are stratified by product category, ensuring that all attributes are present in both sets.
-Attributes with the same name across different product categories are treated as different attributes.
-To evaluate how the amount of training data affects the performance of LLMs, we create a small and a large training set for OA-Mine and AE-110K.
-The large training sets contain all available training data.
-For the small training set, we apply stratified sampling based on product category and keep only 20\% of the product offers per product category.
-Table \ref{tab:dataset_statistics} contains statistics on the two datasets.
-Both datasets are available on our GitHub repository.
+\textbf{Training/Test Split.} The subsets OA-Mine and AE-110K are split into training and test sets in a 75:25 ratio, stratified by product category to ensure the presence of all attributes in both sets.
+To evaluate the impact of the amount of training data on LLM performance, we create small and large training sets for OA-Mine and AE-110K.
+The large training sets include all available training data.
+For the small training set, 20\% of the product offers per category are sampled from the available training data.
+Table \ref{tab:dataset_statistics} presents statistics for OA-Mine and AE-110K.